xuankimtran/docs-1/pages/katalon-studio/docs/condition-to-stop.md

 >**Notes**:
 >
 > - T is the number of maximum failure test cases (threshold).
-> - x is the number of failures test cases in the test suite.
+> - x is the number of test case failures in the test suite.

 When you click **Execute**, the test suite runs with T = 4.

-- If test case 1 passed, the number of the failures test case in this test suite is 0 (x = 0).
+- If test case 1 passed, the number of the test case failures in this test suite is 0 (x = 0).
 - If test case 2 failed, then x = 1.
 - If test case 3 failed, then x = 2.
 - If test case 4 failed, then x = 3.